inventables/x-carve-instructions/step05/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- Note: You want to make sure that the rails of the Makerslide are on the flat side of the end plate and that you leave one hole open on the top side of the end plate.
+ <strong>Note:</strong> You want to make sure that the rails of the Makerslide are on the flat side of the end plate and that you leave one hole open on the top side of the end plate.
  </span>

 </div>